owen9825/git_workflow/README.md

 git rebase master
 echo "Now all the changes in our branch have been moved to begin after master"
 ```
-If you're working in a repository belonging to your company, an open-source project, or generally, *someone else*, the typical flow would now typically involve [creating a pull request](https://git-scm.com/book/en/v2/GitHub-Contributing-to-a-Project):
+If you're working in a repository belonging to your company, an open-source project, or generally, a repository belonging to *someone else*, the typical flow would now typically involve [creating a pull request](https://git-scm.com/book/en/v2/GitHub-Contributing-to-a-Project):
 ```shell script
 git push --set-upstream origin widget
 >>> Visit https://github.com/…/widget to open a pull request